 You can make some deductions about the strength and nature of other players' hands from the cards that they lead or play to a trick.

 - Leading a low single card, pair, triple, or full house to a trick is usually a signal that the player has some high cards of the same kind.
 The player plans to use these high cards to regain the lead, thereby controlling the game, or at least to force the opponents to use a bomb to take control.
 However, sometimes this kind of lead may indicate that the player has a good chance to finish if he can just get rid of these cards, or sometimes he is just trying to help his partner.

 - Leading a tube or plate is usually a means to drive out an opponent's bomb.

-- A player who leads a sequence is taking a considerable risk that the opponents may beat it with a higher sequences. it is likely that the player has no other good lead, or it may be that the sequence is just an efficient way to dispose of some otherwise useless cards, leaving the player with very good combinations.
+- A player who leads a sequence is taking a considerable risk that the opponents may beat it with a higher sequence.
+It is likely that the player has no other good lead, or it may be that the sequence is just an efficient way to dispose of some otherwise useless cards, leaving the player with very good combinations.

 - A player who bombs any sort of combination definitely dislikes this type of combination.
 If he plays a very high card or combination on a very low card or combination, he is unlikely to hold intermediate combinations of this type unless he is playing high to block the next player and thereby help his partner.

 From observations like these you can build up a partial picture of what type of combinations each player likes and dislikes.
 Then you can help by leading combinations that your partner likes and your opponents dislike.